mdibl/package_downloads/bamtools/readme.md

 Some key variables include:

   - GIT_ORG
-  - SHORT_NAME  (same as the name of the tool local directory name)
+  - SHORT_NAME  (same as the name of the tool local directory)
   - GIT_REPOS
   - REMOTE_SITE
   - REMOTE_DIR